- Three and a Half Days, Cayucos, Aviia Beach

 Surprisingly only a few people were fishing from the pier.
 Did the locals know something we didn’t?
 This was probably so, as we didn’t catch a thing.

 A lone fishing boat made its way in from what was probably a long day out at sea.
-They offloaded their gear and daily catch onto the pier and then the boat glided over to its buoy to tie down and finish for the evening.
-It was just like a scene described in the book, only this was California!!!
+They offloaded their gear and daily catch onto the pier.
+Then the boat glided over to its buoy to tie down and finish for the evening.
+It was just like the scene described in the audio book, only this was California!!!